On 1 March 2025, our changes to medicinal cannabis driving in Victoria took effect.

 This change is not a silver bullet, but it is a good interim measure which provides natural justice for medicinal cannabis patients.

-Legalise Cannabis Victoria won’t give up until medicinal cannabis patients are afforded the right to drive, without becoming involved with the justice system simply for taking their medication.
+Legalise Cannabis Victoria will fight until medicinal cannabis patients can drive without facing the justice system for taking their medication.

 Frequently Asked Questions